arungudelli/arungudelli/content/tutorial/c-sharp/check-if-string-is-number/index.md

 preview_only=false
 +++

-Steps to check if a string is number in C#
+Steps to check if a string is a number in C#

 1. Declare an integer variable.
 2. Pass string to int.TryParse() or double.TryParse() methods with out variable.
 3. If the string is a number TryParse method will return true.
-And assigns value to the declared integer value.
+And assigns value to the declared integer out value.

 {{%toc%}}

-## Check if a string is Number or not in C#
+## Check if a string is a Number or not in C#

 For example we have a string variable "123" and if you want to check whether it is numeric use the below C# code.